 President George W. Bush was pressuring the federal government to use private contractors for disaster relief services and supplies and this was the first major test.

-Over the course of the week running up the storm, we were providing on-demand relief supplies including bottled water, power generators, batteries, gas cans, flashlights, Pop-Tarts (they are number one food consumed during a hurricane btw), and other items used to prepare a state for a hurricane.
+Over the course of the week before the storm, we were providing on-demand relief supplies, including bottled water, power generators, batteries, gas cans, flashlights, Pop-Tarts (they are number one food consumed during a hurricane, by the way), and other items used to prepare a state for a hurricane.
 The business was hectic, but we were prepared for a large influx of last-minute orders.
 After all, we were the on-demand division and were created for such a need.

 The storm hit on a Saturday and my team, who had been working 20 hours a day for the past week, took the day off and were at home for a much deserved rest.
 What we were underprepared for was what happened next.

 Over the course of two days, we took all 600 trucks and moved them into Canada to get bottled water.
 They loaded up and headed south to Virginia.
 Being apart of an emergency relief convoy had certain privileges for the drivers.
-They were allowed to do away with HOS limitations and had expedited pass through at the border and were paid premiums for participating in the project.
+They were allowed to do away with hours-of-service limitations and had expedited pass through at the border.
+Plus, they were paid handsomely.